 Results when searching "Forbes editor" on LinkedIn.

 Once you have relevant editor leads, do a search on Google or another search engine to see what you can find.
-In these examples, I identified that Emmy Lucas was in the communities and leadership vertical, whereas Shawn Carter was in the health vertical.
+In these examples, I identified that Emmy Lucas oversaw coverage for the communities and leadership vertical, whereas Shawn Carter oversaw coverage in the health vertical.

 If the editor has articles published, you can look through them, but remember that not all editors write articles.